History of the Everett Coho Derby

 has helped us to grow to what we are today.
 We have also given away trips to fish Alaska and cash as other alternatives for the raffle.

 Why do we think we are the biggest derby in the West?
 From these humble beginnings, the derby, now called the Everett Coho Derby, has become the largest derby on the West Coast of the continental United States, based upon numbers of participants.
 Ticket sales have soared from 900 tickets sold in 2001 to 2527 sold in 2004, a year of inclement weather, along with over 300 free youth tickets-over 2800 participants.
 We now average 2000 Adult paid tickets and 270 free kids tickets each year.
 The prize money has also improved with cash for the five largest fish from $500 for 5th place up to $10,000 for 1st place along with many added cash prize categories (visit our Prizes page to view all the categories.)
-The merchandise prizes have increased also to where we give away prizes to nearly 400 places of fish caught.
 This derby has surely become an event to be part of.

 The money made in this derby goes to support the many fish enhancement projects of the clubs to include stocking of the local lakes with trout, a salmon fish hatchery raising fish for release in the Skykomish River, carcass planting in the upper Pilchuck River, many different youth activities including trout clinics/fishing events, high school/college scholarships and sending kids to Youth Conservation Camp as well as many other activities to numerous to mention.
 Your money goes to a good cause and you have a chance to win prizes at the same time.
 What could be better?